OcelotBabou/Quartz/content/2-The World/Regions/Cities/Hu Dao.md

 - **Fortified Bridges:** Three heavily guarded bridges that provide the only access to the town, ensuring its security and control over entry points.
 - **Riero’s Crucible**: A renowned fighting arena named in honor of the God of War, The Crucible of [[Riero]] stands as a testament to martial prowess and valor, hosting gladiatorial combats, tournaments, and displays of warrior skill that draw crowds from across Agroma.
 - **Dao Lake:** The source of the town’s water and the feeder for its sewer systems, Dao Lake is also a hub for fishing and trade activities.
+- **Fort Braggin**: Perched atop the highest hill in Hu Dao, Fort Braggin is an imposing military stronghold.
+Despite its expansive facilities and grand scale, the fort operates below its full capacity in modern times due to dwindling manpower and shifting military strategies.

 [[Map of Hu Dao]]